不求谌解

 Some Thoughts#

-"Building a Superhuman Brain" mainly talks about three themes: 'Input', 'Output', and 'Continuous Evolution'.
-While reading this book, the methods proposed by the author for each section were not particularly new to me.
-Instead, I reflected on my past learning experiences.
-Whether it's programming or writing, I feel like I'm still in the 'beginner zone'.
+"Building a Super Brain" mainly discusses three themes: 'Input', 'Output', and 'Continuous Evolution'.
+Throughout the reading, the methods proposed by the author in various sections were not particularly new to me.
+More of my reflections are about my past learning experiences.
+Whether in programming or writing, I feel like I am still in the 'beginner zone'.

-For the 'Input' part, I usually use RSS feeds, subscriptions to public accounts, and follow tweets or blogs from 'experts' on Twitter and Jike to complete it.
-I also regularly organize my likes on Twitter and clip high-quality articles I come across to Yuque for easy review.
-Sometimes, I also read books mentioned in these articles.
-I think I'm doing well in this part because I can always find high-quality articles and firsthand industry information.
+For the 'Input' section, I usually complete it by subscribing to RSS feeds and public accounts, as well as following some 'experts' on Twitter and Jike who post tweets or write blogs.
+I also regularly organize my likes on Twitter and cut out quality articles I come across into Yuque for easy review.
+Sometimes I also read books mentioned in articles.
+I think I do well in this area because I can always discover high-quality articles and first-hand industry information.

-For the 'Output' part, it's clear that I have many shortcomings.
-Currently, I write blog posts and tweets to complete it.
-The main problems are procrastination and low writing efficiency.
-This book introduces some methods for 'effortless writing' and 'continuous writing'.
-To break out of the beginner zone, this is the area where I need the most improvement.
+Regarding the 'Output' section, it is clear that I have many shortcomings.
+Currently, I accomplish this by writing blogs and posting tweets.
+The main issues lie in procrastination and low writing efficiency.
+This book discusses some methods of 'easy writing' and 'continuous writing'.
+To break out of the beginner zone, this is the area I need to improve the most.

-The 'Continuous Evolution' part mentions 'how to become addicted to writing', 'cross-domain learning', and 'quickly learning a new field from scratch'.
-I believe this part is a reflection of the abilities developed in the previous two parts and is more of a choice.
+In the 'Continuous Evolution' section, the book mentions 'how to become addicted to writing', 'cross-disciplinary learning', and 'quickly learning a new field from scratch'.
+I believe this part reflects the abilities from the first two sections, and it is more about making choices.

 I actually read "Thinking, Fast and Slow" a long time ago.
-A few years ago, I took a course called "Everyday Thinking and Science" on MOOC, and many of the examples used in the course were from this book.
-The book has a lot of examples to explain how we make judgments and decisions in life.
+A few years ago, I took a course on 'Everyday Thinking and Science' on MOOC, and many of the cited examples came from this book.
+The book contains numerous examples explaining how we make judgments and decisions in our lives.

-Classic books still need to be read repeatedly, and we should also apply the methods mentioned in the first book on how to 'output' when reading.
-I am also thinking about how to use AI tools to improve efficiency, the so-called 'second brain'.
-However, at present, if we only read the content summarized by AI, it is like not reading books and just reading book reviews.
-It's just pretending to make us look smart.
+Many classic books need to be read repeatedly, and when reading, I should also apply some of the 'output' methods mentioned in the first book.
+Additionally, I am considering how to use AI tools to enhance efficiency, the so-called 'second brain'.
+However, at present, if one only looks at the content summarized by AI, it is akin to not reading books and merely looking at reviews; it only pretends to make us look smart.

 Loading...